-- CE taught by physicians at AST conference will be defined as advanced (for example, at the 2019 annual conference there were 18 educational sessions taught by physicians).
+- CE presented by physicians at the AST conference will be defined as advanced (for example, at the 2019 annual conference there were 18 educational sessions presented by physicians).

-- In addition to all of the physician organizations whose CE is defined as advanced (for example, ACS, AAOS, AMA, and about 20 other physician organizations), CE from many colleges, hospitals, and others accredited by the Accreditation Council for Continuing Medical Education (ACCME) are also defined as advanced CE.
+- In addition to all of the physician organizations whose CE is defined as advanced (for example, ACS, AAOS, AMA, and many other physician organizations), CE from many colleges, hospitals, and others accredited by the Accreditation Council for Continuing Medical Education (ACCME) are also defined as advanced CE.

-- As noted above, any employer (for example, hospitals, surgical centers) in-services taught by physicians are defined as advanced CE.
+- As noted above, any employer (for example, hospitals, surgical centers) in-services presented by physicians are defined as advanced CE.

-- There are also numerous examples of manufacturer taught CE provided by employers and at state assembly meetings that were developed for physicians that are also provided to CSTs and CSFAs are defined as advanced CE (for example, DaVinci surgical robot hands-on training).
+- There are also numerous examples of manufacturer-sponsored CE provided by employers and at state assembly meetings that are developed for physicians that also may be defined as advanced CE (for example, DaVinci surgical robot hands-on training).